alphabill-org/alphabill/docs/transactions.md

 ]
 ```

-1. Symbol - the symbol (short name) of this token type; note that the symbols are not guaranteed to be unique
+1. *Symbol* (text string) is the symbol (short name) of this token
+   type.
+Symbols are not guaranteed to be unique.
-2. Name - the long name of this token type
+2. *Name* (text string) is the long name of this token type.
-3. Icon - the icon of this token type
+3. *Icon* (array) is the icon of this token type.
+Consists of two data
+   items:
+    1. *Type* (text string) is the MIME content type of the image in *Data*.
+    2. *Data* (byte string) is the image in the format specified by *Type*.
-4. ParentTypeID - identifies the parent type that this type derives from; 0 indicates there is no parent type
+4. *ParentTypeID* (byte string) is the *UnitID* of the parent type
+   that this type derives from.
+A byte with value 0 indicates there is
+   no parent type.
-5. DecimalPlaces - the number of decimal places to display for values of tokens of the new type
+5. *DecimalPlaces* (unsigned integer) is the number of decimal places to
+   display for values of tokens of the this type.
-6. SubTypeCreationPredicate - the predicate clause that controls defining new sub-types of this type;
+6. *SubTypeCreationPredicate* (byte string) is the predicate clause that
+   controls defining new subtypes of this type.
-7. TokenCreationPredicate - the predicate clause that controls creating new tokens of this type
+7. *TokenCreationPredicate* (byte string) is the predicate clause that
+   controls creating new tokens of this type.
-8. InvariantPredicate - the invariant predicate clause that all tokens of this type (and of sub- types of this type) inherit into their owner condition;
+8. *InvariantPredicate* (byte string) is the invariant predicate
+   clause that all tokens of this type (and of subtypes) inherit into
+   their owner condition.
+9. SubTypeCreationPredicateSignatures (array of byte strings) is an
-9. SubTypeCreationPredicateSignatures - inputs to satisfy the sub-type creation predicates of all parents.
+   array of inputs to satisfy the subtype creation predicates of all
+   parents.

 ##### Create Fungible Token

+This transaction creates a new fungible token.

 *TransactionOrder*.*Payload*.*Type* = "createFToken"\
 *TransactionOrder*.*Payload*.*Attributes* contains:
 ```
 /createFTokenAttributes/ [
-    /OwnerCondition/                     h'',
+    /TargetOwner/                      h'',
     /TypeID/                           h'',
-    /Value/                              1000,
+    /TargetValue/                      1000,
     /TokenCreationPredicateSignatures/ [h'']
 ]
 ```

-1. OwnerCondition - the initial owner condition of the new token
+1. *TargetOwner* (byte string) is the initial owner condition of
+   the new token.
-2. TypeID - identifies the type of the new token
+2. *TypeID* (byte string) is the *UnitID* of the type of the new
+   token.
-3. Value  - the value of the new token
+3. *TargetValue* (unsinged integer) is the value of the new token.
+7. *TokenCreationPredicateSignatures* (array of byte string) is an
-4. TokenCreationPredicateSignatures - inputs to satisfy the token creation predicates of all parent types
+   array of inputs to satisfy the token creation predicates of all
+   parent types.

 ##### Transfer Fungible Token

+This transaction transfers a fungible token to a new owner.
+The value
+of the transferred token is unchanged.

 *TransactionOrder*.*Payload*.*Type* = "transFToken"\
 *TransactionOrder*.*Payload*.*Attributes* contains:
 ```
 /transFTokenAttributes/ [
-    /NewBearer/                    h'',
+    /TargetOwner/                  h'',
-    /Value/                        5,
+    /TargetValue/                  5,
     /Nonce/                        h'',
     /Backlink/                     h'',
     /TypeID/                       h'',